Code-Institute-Submissions/stream-one-project-5/README.md

 ## JavaScript Functionality

-JavaScript is used on the Home Page to run the image switcher on the header image.
+JavaScript is used on the Home Page to run the image fader on the header image.
 A validation script is used for both the quick contact form on the Home Page and the membership form on the Join the Group page.
-These alert the user if a required field has been left empty, or confirm submission of the form if it has been filled in correctly.
+These provide the user with a message when they attempt to submit the form, either a warning message if a required field has been left empty or a success message if the form submission is valid.

 Further use of JavaScript is made on the Upcoming Walks and Photo Galleries pages by the inclusion of a content switcher.
 That script loads by default the details of the next or most recent walk.
 There are links provided which when clicked, use a JavaScript function to display the details of a chosen walk while hiding all the others.

 The Photo Galleries page also features a lightbox-style script which allows a user to click a thumbnail image and display it at a larger size in the centre of the viewport.
 The script includes a function to allow the user to move to either the previous or next image in the current gallery and a 'close' function to remove the image viewer.

 External scripts are used in the context of the OS Openspace API on both the Home Page and the Upcoming Walks page.
 One of these is accessed remotely from the OS Openspace website, the other is generated using OS Openspace Map Builder.
 The generated code has been edited to improve functionality, primarily because a number of different maps are being utilised on a single page, and the resultant code is stored with the site's other JavaScript files.

+In consideration of users who may not have JavaScript enabled, some steps have been taken to ensure usability without JavaScript.
+Forms have a message requesting the user to enable JavaScript before attempting to submit.
+On the Upcoming Walks and Photo Galleries page details of the first available month are shown, while there is a message explaining that the other months are only available with JavaScript enabled.

 ## File Structure